4d/docs/docs/REST/manData.md

 title: Manipulating Data
 ---

-All [exposed datastore classes, attributes](configuration.md#exposing-tables-and-fields) and methods can be accessed through REST.
-Dataclass, attribute, and method names are case-sensitive; however, the data for queries is not.
+All [exposed dataclasses, attributes](configuration.md#exposing-tables-and-fields) and [functions](classFunctions.md) can be accessed through REST.
+Dataclass, attribute, and function names are case-sensitive; however, the data for queries is not.

 ## Querying data